atongen/mviedb/README.md

   -v	Print version information and exit
 ```

+## api key

+Before you can use this app, you will need a themoviedb.org api key from here: https://www.themoviedb.org/settings/api

 ## usage

 The process is more efficient if you assemble a good list of stop-words for your input files before you begin moving them: